data-integrations/google-cloud/docs/GCSMultiFiles-batchsink.md

 Defaults to 'tablename'.

 **Schema:** Schema of the data to write.
-The 'avro' and 'parquet' abd 'orc' formats require a schema but other formats do not.
+The 'avro' and 'parquet' and 'orc' formats require a schema but other formats do not.

 Example
 -------